St. Louis River Quest

 Each May, boatloads of Duluth-Superior area sixth-graders travel through educational stations aboard the Vista Star and in South Pioneer Hall at the DECC.
 Carrying "passports" to document their adventures, they learn about the St. Louis River ecosystem and related commercial, industrial and recreational activities.
 During the 2.5-hour "excursions," students are introduced to topics ranging from pollution prevention and stopping aquatic invaders, to boating safety and commercial shipping.

 After the event, the sixth-graders are encouraged to write about their experiences in an essay or a poem and enter their work in a writing contest.
-The Ray Skelton Award, named after one of the founders of River Quest, is presented to the winners for the essay and poetry entries.
+The Ray Skelton Awards, named after one of the founders of River Quest, are presented to the winners for the essay and poetry entries.

 2016 River Quest Sponsors: